GiuseppeELio/FRESCO-Board/README.md

 ![alt text](doc/img/Fresco_Logo_3.png)
 ## Introduction and scope

 The code reported in this repository are related to a data logger realization able to measure the temperature drop and the cooling power of "passive radiative cooling" samples.
-The device is covered by the OSHWA certificate with the UID IT0000015 and the details are available at the [following link](https://certification.oshwa.org/it000015.html)
+The device is covered by the OSHWA certificate and the GPL license with the UID IT0000015 and the details are available at the [following link](https://certification.oshwa.org/it000015.html)
 <p align="right">
   <img src="doc/img/certification-mark-IT000015-wide.png" />
 </p>